PS5 restock tracker today — check inventory on Twitter, Amazon, Target and more

-Finding a bountiful PS5 restock remains one heck of a challenge.
-Where to buy the PS5 is a question on many a gamer's lips, and with both the standard PS5 and PS5 Digital Edition nearly always sold out it can be deeply frustrating trying to track Sony's new games consoles down.

-But it's not all bad news as there's been a noticeable increase in PS5 restocks this month.
-We're also expecting a big PS5 drop at Amazon today.
+Tracking down PS5 restock remains a very tough task, but there's some good news.
+There's been an uptick in PS5 restock events this month.
+We're also expecting a big Amazon PS5 restock in the near future, which could put thousands of consoles straight into the hands of gamers.

-And we're here to help you know how to track PS5 restock on Twitter, as well as spot fresh restocks when they pop up at the major U.S. retailers.
-Make sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.
+So we're here to help you track PS5 restock on Twitter, as well as spot fresh restocks when they pop up at other major U.S. retailers.
+Be sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

-As of March 18 at 6:04 a.m.
+As of March 21 at 7:43 a.m.
 ET, there is no PS5 restock available.
-Fortunately, we're expecting a massive Amazon PS5 restock today, which will likely occur between 9 a.m. and 11 a.m.
-ET.
-This is according to TechRadar and Twitter leaker Jake Randall.
+Best Buy and Costco has PS5 restock Friday afternoon, but both have sold out.
+Fortunately, we're expecting a large Amazon restock in the near future.

-What's more, a regular PS5 restock tipster also claims that millions more consoles will arrive through April, so things might be about to improve on the PS5 restock front. n the meantime, you can use the links below to check where to buy the PS5.
+What's more, a regular PS5 restock tipster claims that millions more consoles will arrive through spring, so things could improve on the PS5 restock front.
+In the meantime, you can use the links below to check where to buy the PS5.

 - GameStop: PS5 | PS5 Digital Edition (last restock March 9)